JavaScript Math and Numbers - Exercises, Practice, Solution

 Click me to see the solution

-Hamming Numbers are numbers whose only prime factors are 2, 3 and 5.
+Hamming numbers are numbers with prime factors of 2, 3 and 5.

 Click me to see the solution

-45. Write a JavaScript function to subtract elements from one another in an array.
-Go to the editor
+45. Write a JavaScript function to subtract elements from an array.

 Click me to see the solution